 - Prioritize units/shops based on VCRT or management concerns, past inspection reports, injuries, readiness status...

-- Add vision conservation to the post safety committee agenda (at small sites this may be all that is required).
+- Add vision conservation to the post safety committee agenda (at small sites this may be all that is required) at least annually.

 - Consider performing education and training at various levels to increase VCR visibility

 - "Publish your wins" in the installation newspaper, website, safety newsletter...